Our story

 CellCentric’s research evolved to concentrate on twin transcription co-activation proteins p300 and CBP, which drive the expression of genes important in certain cancers, including MYC and IRF4.

-CellCentric was co-founded with one of the pioneers of cell fate control research, Prof Azim Surani FRS CBE of the Gurdon Institute, University of Cambridge.
+CellCentric was co-founded with one of the pioneers of cell fate control research, Prof. Azim Surani, PH.D of the Gurdon Institute, University of Cambridge.

-Prof Surani discovered and described a code, beyond DNA, that could be inherited and instruct cell fate.
+Prof. Surani discovered and described a code, beyond DNA, that could be inherited and instructs cell fate.

 When gene regulation goes awry, cancer can result.

-It quickly became clear that studying chromatin-related cell fate control mechanisms could yield many unexplored targets for new drug discovery; enzymes that modify DNA, histones as well as transcription co-activation factors.
+It quickly became clear that studying chromatin-related cell fate control mechanisms could yield many unexplored targets for new drug discovery; enzymes that modify DNA, histones and transcription co-activation factors.

 Best knowledge drives the identification of the best opportunities.